John Arcesi: Producer

 Sadly, the fleeting nature of fame meant Arcesi's notoriety passed almost as soon as it arrived and very little was subsequently heard from him for several years.
 During this time however, using the name/aliases of 'Tony Conti' and 'Chick Johnson' as a producer and songwriter he developed and recorded other artists, most notably a group called 'The Bombers', an R&B vocal quartet.
 With this group he wrote and produced a 9-song LP called "Songs for Strange Lovers", released on Arcesi's own Orpheus Records label in 1955.
 Two single 45 and 78 rpm discs were released at that time, entitled 'I'll Never Tire of You' b/w 'Malena', and 'Two Time Heart' b/w 'Sentence of Love'.
-Arcesi also wrote and produced a single 45rpm disc of a female vocalist called Schartan.
+Arcesi also wrote and produced a single 45 rpm disc of a female vocalist called Schartan.
 The titles were 'Mystery of Love' b/w 'I Need You, I Need You'.
 All songs written by Arcesi.
 After a trip to Europe in 1960, England and France and Germany, on speculation, Arcesi and his wife moved to Palm Springs, California in 1961.